sjanhunen/dokimazo/papers/one-question.rst

     9 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
     10 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.

+This is a direct answer to honouring God with your lips but having your heart very far from Him (Isa 29:13).
+Christ quotes this in Matthew.
+Theory: The ministry Christ had with Israel was actually a heart-focused ministry.
+That's why it looked so radically different than the religion and the reason of the day.
+It was so different, it was unrecognizable to many people.
+The signs that Christ did were to confirm the promises given in the prophets, but His real work was focused on the heart.

 Belief with the heart is truly different from reasoning with the mind  or from participating in religion.
 Both religion and reason easily become avenues for the elevation of the creature above the creator.
 Faith acknowledges God as God.